 She has taught and performed at the Comox Valley Youth Music Centre, and for many summers played in Calgary’s own Mountain View Festival.
 Liza has had the honour of performing under the baton of such luminaries as Seiji Ozawa, Sir Simon Rattle and Michael Tilson Thomas, and has also performed chamber music with Geoff Nuttall, Jonathan Crow, and Anton Kuerti.

-An active freelance musician, Liza can be heard playing with the Red Deer Symphony and Mountain View Connection.
-Liza has also performed with the Calgary Philharmonic, National Ballet, Kensington Sinfonia, Calgary Instrumental Society, Allegra String Quartet and Land’s End Chamber Ensemble.
+An active freelance musician, Liza has played with the Calgary Philharmonic, National Ballet, Red Deer Symphony, Kensington Sinfonia, Calgary Instrumental Society, Allegra String Quartet and Land’s End Chamber Ensemble.
 She is on the Land’s End disc Rollin’ down #1, which won the 2006 WCMA award for Outstanding Classical Recording, and her playing was broadcast on CBC Radio as a member of Sempre la Musica.
 Before coming to Alberta, she was a member of the Vermont Symphony and performed in ensembles all over New England.

 In recent years Liza has ventured into writing as the founder of StoryMusic, which presents programs of stories to go along with chamber music.
 She has been awarded grants by the Alberta Foundation for the Arts as well as the National Arts Centre, and her group has performed for numerous children at immigrant service centres, Calgary Public Library, Cité des Rocheuses and Calgary Public Schools.